Cinnamon bear

-The cinnamon bear (Ursus americanus cinnamomum) is both a highly variable color morph and a subspecies of the American black bear, native to the United States and Canada.
+The cinnamon bear (Ursus americanus cinnamomum) is both a highly variable color morph and a subspecies of the American black bear, native to the North America.

-As a subspecies, they therefore most likely exist alongside the mostly black-colored eastern American black bears present in those regions, and breed with them.
-Although there are also small populations located in the north east foothills and mountains of California, above 3,000 ft. elevation.
+As a subspecies, it therefore most likely exists alongside the mostly black-colored eastern American black bear present in those regions, and breeds with it.
+Although there are also small populations located in the north east foothills and mountains of California, above 3,000 ft elevation.
 The most striking difference between a cinnamon bear and any other black bear is its brown or red-brown fur (reminiscent of cinnamon), blocky head, and often a storage of fat causing a small hump on its back near the neck/shoulder.
 The subspecies was given this designation because the lighter color phase is more common there than in other areas.
 It is proposed that the brownish coats actually mimic a grizzly bear.